NEW PROCESS FOR 2014 | DEADLINE: February 28, 2014

 There has been a delay of several weeks in this year’s evaluation process.
 We are now expecting to announce selections for 2014 YCEI Fellowships on May 7.

 Yale Climate & Energy Institute supports post-doctoral fellowships at Yale in all disciplines related to the YCEI mission, from natural sciences and engineering to social sciences and humanities.
 Priority will be given to applicants who are self-motivated, can leverage existing Yale faculty expertise, and are ready to push the envelope on current theoretical, experimental or policy issues in the fields of climate and energy.

-YCEI fellowships are normally awarded for two years, subject to adequate progress during the first year and to availability of funding.
-The award provides a stipend of $50,000 per year, a research allowance, plus health care benefits and assistance with relocation.
+YCEI fellowships are normally awarded for two years, subject to adequate progress during the first year and availability of funding for the second year.
+The award provides a stipend of $50,000 per year, a research allowance of $5000, plus health care benefits and assistance with relocation.

 Yale PhD graduates or individuals already in residence at Yale are not eligible for awards.

 All Yale faculty members are eligible to sponsor YCEI postdoctoral fellows.
 A faculty member will normally be limited to sponsorship of one candidate per year.
 The sponsoring department will normally be expected to provide infrastructure—for example, office space and a research lab.
 In rare cases, YCEI can help with providing office space.